 What Can I Recycle?

 UNC-Chapel Hill has a robust recycling program with recycling collection available in each building on campus and paired with each trash container outside.
 The University composts behind the scenes at all major dining locations.
 The University also collects and recycles many hard to recycle items.
-See below for more information about how to recycle at Carolina.

 What Goes in the Bins?